-We rely in large part on third parties for the sale, distribution and delivery of our products, and any disruption to our relationships with these third party distributors would have an adverse effect on our future results of operations and profitability.
+We rely in large part on third parties for the sale, distribution and delivery of our products, and any disruption to our relationships with these third-party distributors would have an adverse effect on our future results of operations and profitability.

-We engage third party distributors to distribute and sell our Proprietary Products, including those of the recently acquired products CYTOGAM, HEPGAM B, VARIZIG and WINRHO SDF.
-Sales through distributors in ex-U.S. markets (other than the Israeli market) accounted for approximately 17%, 10% and 8% of our total revenues in the years ended December 31, 2021, 2020 and 2019, respectively and we expect such sales to increase in 2022 and beyond.
+We engage third party distributors to distribute and sell our Proprietary Products in ex-U.S. markets (other than the Israeli market), including CYTOGAM, HEPGAM B, VARIZIG and WINRHO SDF.
+Sales through such distributors accounted for approximately 26%, 25% and 17% of our total revenues in the years ended December 31, 2023, 2022 and 2021, respectively, and we expect such sales to increase in 2024 and beyond.
 We are dependent on these third parties for successful marketing, distribution and sales of our products in these markets.
 If such third parties were to breach, terminate or otherwise fail to perform under our agreements with them, our ability to effectively distribute our products would be impaired and our business could be adversely affected.
-Moreover, circumstances outside of our control such as a general economic decline, market saturation or increased competition may influence the successful renegotiation of our contracts or the securing of to us favorable terms.
+Moreover, circumstances outside of our control, such as a general economic decline, market saturation or increased competition, may influence the successful renegotiation of our contracts or the securing of favorable terms.

-In addition to distribution and sales, these third party distributors are, in most cases, responsible for the regulatory registration of our products in the local markets in which they operate, as well as responsible for participation in tenders for sale of our products.
-Failure of the third party distributors to obtain and maintain such regulatory approvals and/or win tenders or provide competitive prices to our products may adversely affect our ability to sell our Proprietary Products in these markets, which in turn will negatively affect our revenues and profitability.
-In addition, our inability to sell our Proprietary Products in these markets may reduce our manufacturing plant utilization and effectiveness, and may lead to additional reduction of profitability.
+In addition to distribution and sales, these third-party distributors are, in some cases, responsible for the regulatory registration of our products in the local markets in which they operate, as well as responsible for participation in tenders for sale of our products.
+Failure of these third-party distributors to obtain and maintain such regulatory approvals and/or win tenders or provide competitive prices to our products may adversely affect our ability to sell our Proprietary Products in these markets, which in turn will negatively affect our revenues and profitability.
+In addition, our inability to sell our Proprietary Products in these markets may reduce our manufacturing plant utilization and effectiveness and may lead to additional reduction of profitability.